.

 Need more information for your travel research or homework?

-Ask your questions at the forum about Economic history of Chile or help others to find answers.
+Ask your questions at the forum about 1970s in Chile or help others to find answers.

 This article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article Chicago Boys